artemis-analytics/artemis/docs/cdr.md

 using the Arrow binary IPC protocols (either for stream-based access or random access).

 ## Artemis Prototype <a name="artemis"></a>

-*TODO*
-Need to provide a concise, well-described summary of the Artemis functionality.
-Details for each component are just supplementary detail.

 The Artemis prototype framework leverages the Apache Arrow development platform capability, and focuses on data processing and analysis in a